Conserving Water in the Garden

 If you have not already mulched your plants, do it!
 Mulch will help limit the amount of water that evaporates from the soil.
 While organic mulches such as grass clippings or wood chips are preferable since they add organic matter to the soil, plastic mulches are useful in limiting evaporation from the soil.
-They can be laid between rows in the vegetable garden and will help limit moisture loss; however, they also will limit infiltration.
+They can be laid between rows in the vegetable garden and help slow down moisture loss; however, they will also limit infiltration.

 Water those plants needing it most.
 Newly planted trees, shrubs, and flowers with limited roots systems will most likely suffer first from drought conditions.
 Give these plants priority if water is scarce.
 Well-established plants, especially those native to the area, are likely to withstand drought conditions with limited damage.